Technical Advisory Committee

 • Constitution

-The Chairman of FSTAC is independent of UKAS but is appointed by the UKAS Technical, Quality & Risk Director for a period of three years.
+The Chairman of FSTAC is independent of UKAS but is appointed by the UKAS Head of Technical Coordination for a period of three years.
 Reappointment for a further period(s) may be made.

 Members of FSTAC are appointed in a personal capacity by invitation from UKAS.
 They are selected on the basis of having the necessary technical knowledge and expertise to contribute to the work of FSTAC and where relevant, for their ability to act as a representative of their organisation, sector or other interest.
 Members represent a range of forensic stakeholder interests including Academia, Accredited bodies, Customers of accredited bodies, Governmental specialists, Independent specialists, Forensic Science Regulator, Professional institutes and UKAS (assessors & other staff).
 Membership is reviewed by UKAS in conjunction with the Chairman at least every three years.
 Members of FSTAC are required to exercise discretion in respect of information received in the course of their duties as members and to treat as confidential any information so marked or related in confidence.
 Members are requested to sign the UKAS Confidentiality Agreement.